 From 10 ml of whole blood, approximately 4 - 5 ml plasma can be expected.
 For a guidance on how to prepare plasma for cfDNA analysis, please refer to manuals below.

 cfDNA yields isolated from human plasma samples are typically in the range of 1 - 30 ng/mL of plasma and therefore critically low and maybe outside the detection parameters determined by spectrophotometric methods.
-If quantification of the extracted cfDNA is required, a PCR-based method (qPCR, ddPCR) is recommended.
-Quantification based on fluorometric, or fragment analysis systems may lead to varying results dependent on various factors.
+If quantification of the extracted cfDNA is required, two methods are recommended: A PCR-based method (qPCR, ddPCR) and a fragment analysis assay where an internal reference is used, such as the LabChip® cfDNA assay.
+Quantification based on fluorometric method may lead to varying results dependent on various factors and therefore is not recommended.
+Likewise, fragment analysis methods based on upper marker peak size will lead to inaccurate quantitation and should be avoided.
 Please refer to manuals for more details.

 |Catalog No.||Kit Name||PDF Protocol|

 |CMG-134||chemagic™ cfDNA 5k Kit (manual)||Protocol CMG-134 chemagic cfDNA 5k Kit|

 |CMG-1304||chemagic™ cfDNA 5k Kit H24||Protocol CMG-1304 chemagic cfDNA 5k Kit H24|

 |CMG-1302||chemagic™ cfDNA 2k Kit H24||Protocol CMG-1302 chemagic cfDNA 2k Kit H24|

 |CMG-1396||chemagic™ cfDNA 1.5k Kit H96||Protocol CMG-1396 chemagic cfDNA 1.5k Kit H96|